abhishekp2015/Artificial-Intelligence-Adversarial-Search-Algorithms/README.md

 # Artificial-Intelligence-Adversarial-Search-Algorithms
-Implemented a program to determine the Next Optimized move in a Two  Player Interactive Game.
+Implemented a program to determine the Next Optimized move in a Two  Player Interactive game by using following Algorithms in Python:

+● Greedy Bestfirst Search
+● Minimax
+● AlphaBeta Pruning

+The Player allowed to perform Raid or Sneak Operation.

+Developed a Simulation to simulate several battles by applying the above mentioned algorithms as two players.